getumbrel/umbrel/packages/ui/README.md

 Prefer `trpcReact` over `trpcClient` because it lets you manage error and loading state, caching, and invalidation.
 More info here: https://trpc.io/docs/client/vanilla#when-not-to-use-the-vanilla-client

+## Error boundaries

+Organize error boundaries to avoid them crashing headings and navigation elements.

+For most cases, `ErrorBoundaryComponentFallback` is best.
+But when that's not possible because the error text won't have a place to go, then use `ErrorBoundaryPageFallback`.

 ---

 # TROUBLESHOOTING